proletaryo/puppet-nvm_nodejs/README.md

 ## Dependencies

-This module relies on following packages (install it beforehand, either manually or via puppet):
+This module relies on following packages to be installed via puppet:
   * git
   * curl
   * make